lsst-ts/ts_m2fpga/doc/readDaq.md

 ## Enable Capture

 The `enableCapture` is a boolean control.
-When this control is TRUE the read data is put into the `daqFIFO`.
+When this control is TRUE the read data is put into the `daqFIFO`, so the Real-Time processor will receive the acquired data.
-When is FALSE, the read data is not.
+When is FALSE, the read data is not, so the Real-Time processor will not receive the acquired data.
+C/C++ developer must initialize to FALSE this control during the FPGA initialization.

 It is declared as a typedef enum like this:

 ```c